Methods

 A Global Regression Discontinuity Design: Theory and Application to Grade Retention Policies

-We use a marginal treatment effect (MTE) representation of a fuzzy regression discontinuity setting to propose a novel estimator.
-The estimator can be thought of as extrapolating the traditional fuzzy regression discontinuity estimate or as an observational study that adjusts for endogenous… more →
+We use a marginal treatment effect (MTE) representation of a fuzzy regression discontinuity setting to propose a novel estimation approach.
+The estimator can be thought of as extrapolating a traditional fuzzy regression discontinuity estimate or as an observational study that adjusts for… more →

 Identification of Non-Additive Fixed Effects Models: Is the Return to Teacher Quality Homogeneous?